menu

 Demographics

-In terms of college education, Guntown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.24% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Guntown is somewhat higher than in the average US city of 21.84%: 25.24% of adults 25 and older in the town have at least a bachelor's degree.

 Guntown is a very ethnically-diverse town.
 The people who call Guntown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Guntown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Guntown include Irish, English, German, Scots-Irish, and European.